 If you are injured at work, your employer’s workers’ compensation insurance evaluates the benefits you are entitled to as compensation.
 These benefits can include medical expenses, temporary full or partial disability, healing period benefits, and permanent full or partial disability payments.
 Some of these benefits are payable over a long period of time—even permanently.
-If your condition changes in the future and your benefits are no longer appropriate for your situation, you may be able to reopen your workers’ compensation claim and request a re-evaluation of your benefits.
+If your condition changes in the future and benefits are no longer appropriate for your situation?
+You may be able to reopen your Iowa workers comp claim and request a re-evaluation of your benefits.

 When Is a Re-Evaluation Appropriate?

 The Iowa workers’ compensation statutes provide that a claimant may petition to reopen a workers’ compensation claim within three years of the last payment of weekly benefits under the award or agreement.
 If there has been a change of condition in a worker’s situation since the case was settled or went to hearing, the injured worker may be able to receive additional disability benefits.
 The change in condition must be related to the original injury (for example, a worsening of an original injury, or an additional condition that developed later as a result of the original injury).